-Our approach to Behaviour Management is positive reinforcement supported, where necessary, by a sliding scale of sanctions, the purpose of which is to change poor behaviour without negating the self-esteem of the individual.
+Our approach to Relationship Management is positive reinforcement supported, where necessary, by a sliding scale of opportunities for a child to reflect and restore a broken relationship, the purpose of which is to change behaviour that challenges us, without negating a child's self-esteem and exasperating the mental health of the individual, further.

 Consistency, fairness, and choice are the key elements.
-A pupil is never personally criticised, our aim is to change behaviour by building on self-esteem and individualism; staff are encouraged to adopt this approach.
+A pupil is never personally criticised, our aim is to change behaviour by building on self-esteem and individualism; staff are encouraged to adopt a 'no blame' approach.